ziapeltagames/six-winters/docs/RULES.md

 *Six Winters* is a cooperative fantasy campaign game for 1-4 players based on the *Wrath of the Autarch* tabletop role-playing game.

 Players control **Red Bank**, a diasporic society under threat from the **Empire of the Autarch**.
 The Autarch is working to achieve a sorcerous apotheosis, rendering The Empire unstoppable and spelling certain doom for Red Bank.
 The players have six winters to stop this from happening.
-Each game of Six Winters is 2 to 3 hours long and plays out one year in the life of Red Bank.
+Each game of *Six Winters* is 2 to 3 hours long and plays out one year in the life of Red Bank.

 During a session of the game, players select from a rotating cast of characters to make progress against the Empire.
 Each character has their own unique capabilities and limitations.
 Effectively managing these characters over the six winters is critical to successfully stopping the Empire!

 `As this document is very much in progress, designer thoughts and notes are captured using this highlighted formatting.
 They help provide context and insights, but are not essential to understanding the game.
 For now, I'm capturing rules in markdown, which is not a very rich textual format, but is quick to edit, and ideal for the state the game is in.
 The number of helpful images and diagrams is going be minimal, because they are difficult and time consuming to create for a game that is in such a fluid state.
-In other words: it isn't going to be easy to understand the game from the given rules doc, but hopefully it's at least possible.
-More than anything, I'm interested in capturing a specific version of the rules to help weight playtesting decisions.
+In other words: it isn't going to be easy to understand the game from this rules doc, but hopefully it's at least possible.
+More than anything, I'm interested in capturing a specific version of the rules to help with playtesting decisions.
 The version number matches that used in Tabletop Simulator.
-Along with that, all of the graphic design and layout is only for prototype purposes and will certainly change at production time.`
+Along with those caveats, all of the graphic design and layout is only for prototype purposes and will certainly change at production time.`

 ## Resources

-The conflict with the Empire is over six **resources**:
+The conflict with the Empire is over six **resources**.

 | Support | Technology | Espionage | Military | Diplomacy | Sorcery |
 | :---: | :---: | :---: | :---: | :---: | :---: |
 | <img src="rules_images/capitol.png" width="100" height="100" /> | <img src="rules_images/spyglass.png" width="100" height="100" /> | <img src="rules_images/cowled.png" width="100" height="100" /> | <img src="rules_images/catapult.png" width="100" height="100" /> | <img src="rules_images/stone-throne.png" width="100" height="100" /> | <img src="rules_images/magic-swirl.png" width="100" height="100" /> |

+`These resources are fairly abstract, compared to something like ore or timber.
+Not totally sure if resources is the right word here, but it's the best I've come up with so far.`

 ## Progress

-Red Bank's **progress** in those areas is marked using a red cube on each associated twelve space [**resource track**](#progress-and-threat-tracks) on the [**trade board**](#trade-board).
+Red Bank's **progress** in each resource is marked using a red cube on an associated twelve space [**resource track**](#progress-and-threat-tracks) on the [**trade board**](#trade-board).

 ## Threats

-**Threats** against Red Bank in each resource area are tracked using a gray cube on each resource track.
-There are ways to slow the escalation of threats and even lower threats during play.
+**Threats** against Red Bank in each resource are tracked using a gray cube on each resource track.
+There are ways to slow the escalation of threats and even lower threat tracks during play.

 `Lowering threat levels after they have advanced is much more difficult than trying to slow the rate of advancement in the first place.
 Completely stopping threats requires some luck.`

 ## Victory

-If the Red Bank progress marker is _alone_ on the last space of a resource track (the 12th space), that resource track is **complete**.
+If a Red Bank progress marker is _alone_ on the last space of the resource track (the 12th space), that resource track is **complete**.
 After the sixth game, check for victory as follows:

 * **Pyrrhic Victory**: Red Bank has completed one of Diplomacy, Support, or Espionage.
 * **Major Victory**: Red Bank has completed any two of Diplomacy, Support, or Espionage.
 * **Total Victory**: Red Bank has completed all of Diplomacy, Support, and Espionage.

-Additionally, the players get bonus points for every resource track where the progress marker is higher than the threat marker.

 Any other state of the game after six sessions results in defeat for Red Bank.

+Additionally, a score is calculated at the end, with players getting points for every resource track where the progress marker is higher than the threat marker.

+`There are thematic reasons that Military, Technology, and Sorcery tracks don't translate to victory.
+It is impossible to keep pace with the Empire on the Military and Technology fronts.
+Sorcery is too chaotic to form a strategy around, but it's a very useful resource for some characters, and it's possible to craft and transmute sorcery into other resources.
+All of the resources have value and mechanical impact during the game.`

 # Components

 ## Resource Dice

-Each resource has a [**pool**](#resource-pools) of resource dice.
-At the end of each turn, players refill these pools to a number of dice equal to the value shown on the progress marker (1-6 dice).
+Red Bank's raw capability in a resource is represented by a [**pool**](#resource-pools) of resource dice.
+This pool of resource dice fluctates in size and value over the course of a game, as capabilities are used for different effects.
+At the end of each turn, players [**refresh**](#refresh) these pools with a number of dice equal to the value shown on the progress marker.
+This is normally 1 to 6 dice, depending on the resource.

 Resource dice are colored as follows: